tdw33/Dungeon-Java-Game/doc/2-full-documentation/Week_2.md

 - Information can be seen coming from pebble, not random on the screen
 - At higher sanity levels you don’t have lower tier information given with the said tear

+ \pagebreak

- ##  Software design documentation
+###  Software design documentation

-During this week we had a meeting to dicuss how the different parts of the game wil interact with each other and create a UML diagram.
-Before the meetig a couple of members of the group had though out potential class interactions which was used as a starting point for the discussion.
+During this week we had a meeting to discuss how the different parts of the game will interact with each other and create a UML diagram.
+Before the meeting a couple of members of the group had though out potential class interactions which was used as a starting point for the discussion.

 ![](./week_2_artifacts/Blank diagram.png)

-From this discuusion the final intial UML was structured.
-As stated before this took aobut 2 hours and CRC cards were not used.
-The use of each member genrating CRC cards would have likely reduced the time to create the UML diagram, as well as creating a better understanding of the diagram.
+From this discussion the final initial UML was structured.
+As stated before this took about 2 hours and CRC cards were not used.
+The use of each member generating CRC cards would have likely reduced the time to create the UML diagram, as well as creating a better understanding of the diagram.

 ![](./week_2_artifacts/ClassDiagram.png)

+\pagebreak

-## User interface design
+### User interface design

 | Design implement                                             | Version |
 | ------------------------------------------------------------ | ------- |